abe-winter/abe-winter.github.io/_posts/2023-03-23-superglue.md

 layout: post
 ---

-> This was a longer post, but zapier released an LLM layer, and openai released a plugin system, and half the things I speculated about last week are suddenly real.
-I cut the sections describing functionality that is suddenly commercial off-the-shelf, and hit send on the rest.

 I started thinking about this after trying a demo of AI dungeon and noticing 1) it isn't remembering state very well and 2) it doesn't know the map.

 My other impetus was math;
 like everyone else last fall, I asked it the 'bat and a ball cost five cents different' problem.
-It was wrong, but if you asked for a system of linear equations, it got it right.
+It was wrong, but if you told it to use a system of linear equations, it got it right.

 My point in both of these examples:
 LLM is a tool user.
-Even if big models with big token memory can make some tasks better, this approach doesn't scale as well as giving it the actual tools it needs.
+Even if big models with big token memory can make some tasks better, the scaling approach doesn't scale as well as giving it the actual tools it needs.

 1. toc
 {:toc}